MihaelsGit/clever-reader-specification/README.md

 To reach that goal, these two features are essential for the PDF reader: It should first be able to parse the PDF file to extract crucial data from the document, such as figures, tables, or references.
 Second, it should be able to draw knowledge from the material that has been extracted in order to aid in paper interpretation and generate fresh research concepts.

 ## Requirements

+### Requirements gathering process
+All of the requirements were discusses on a couple of group meetings.
+After the first version of the requirements definition was created, customer was contacted and confirmed most of them and discarded a couple of requirements.

 ### Functional Requirements